Sustainable Travel vs. Slow Travel: What’s the Difference, Really?

 Sustainable travel is about reducing the harm your trip causes to the planet, to people, and to local cultures.
 It’s about asking better questions: Who owns the place I’m staying in?
 Who benefits from my booking?
 Am I leaving behind more waste than stories?

-Sustainable travellers support local economies—that means choosing family-run stays over international chains, and picking regional meals over global fast food.
-They also travel light on the planet, by avoiding excessive flights, choosing trains when possible, and cutting down on plastic use.
-It’s a mindset, not a mood.
-You could be hopping between cities and still be travelling sustainably—if you’re conscious about your choices.
+The key is to support local economies—that means choosing family-run stays over international chains, and picking regional meals over global fast food.
+Travelling light, by avoiding excessive flights, choosing trains when possible, and cutting down on plastic use is a general mindset of sustainability first travellers.

 What is Slow Travel?